Tulsa Youth Symphony

 Each musician is provided a folder of music with his/her name, and is responsible for bringing it to every rehearsal and for returning it in good condition.
 Individuals will be charged for any music that must be replaced due to loss or damage.

 Rehearsal time and location

-Rehearsals for Symphony Orchestra are held on Sundays from 2:00pm–4:30pm or 5:00pm at Timko Barton Hall, located at Oral Roberts University.
+Rehearsals for Symphony Orchestra and Concert Orchestra are held on Sundays from 2:00pm–4:30pm or 5:00pm at Timko Barton Hall, located at Oral Roberts University.
 Please park north of Timko Barton Hall, as shown on this map.

 All orchestra members must be warming up at least 10 minutes before rehearsal is scheduled to begin.
 Percussion and harp students must arrive 20 minutes prior to the start of the rehearsal to set up equipment.
 The downbeat of the rehearsal is given at the time noted on the schedule.
 Students will be considered late if they are not in their seats when tuning begins.
 Remember to allow extra time for any potential travel delays (i.e. parking, traffic, etc).

 Membership in the Tulsa Youth Symphony is both a privilege and a responsibility.
 Acceptance of your placement in the Tulsa Youth Symphony is a season-long commitment (August–May).
 As one of the finest youth orchestra programs in the region, TYS maintains its standing through the commitment and dedication of its musicians.
 Consistent participation of each individual at weekly rehearsals results in successful performances.
 The attendance guidelines outlined here define each player’s individual responsibility in ensuring the collaborative success of the group.
 The policy protects the musical integrity of the orchestras, as well as the individual efforts and investments of each player involved.
 The policies below apply to all TYS program members unless otherwise noted.

 The maximum number of absences allowed per semester is two.